codenamephp/deployer.npm/README.md

 ![Packagist Downloads](https://img.shields.io/packagist/dt/codenamephp/deployer.npm)
 ![GitHub](https://img.shields.io/github/license/codenamephp/deployer.npm)

+## What is it?

+This package provides deployer tasks for npm and a basic command to run npm command line.

 ## Installation

 Easiest way is via composer.
 Just run `composer require codenamephp/deployer.npm` in your cli which should install the latest version for you.